 Why it’s important: The best recognition is specific, timely and most importantly, meaningful to the receiver.
 The best way to know how people like to be recognized is to ask.
 When you ask in front of the team, you give everyone a chance to hear and reinforce the point that celebrating success is everyone’s job and that different people receive encouragement in different ways.

-What’s one aspect of your job that really frustrates you.
-What’s one idea you have for making that easier?
+What’s one aspect of your job that frustrates you?
+And, one idea you have for making that easier?

 Why it’s important: This is a great way to get your team to eliminate FOSU and shift to a “How can we?” mindset.
 Everyone’s frustrated about something.
 Healthy teams talk about what’s not working and work together to find solutions.